-Jess did a bunch of research and established that Northern Thailand was going to be the best place for us to go on a mediation retreat, and we eventually settled on Wat Tam Wua Forest Monastery.
+Jess did a bunch of research and established that Northern Thailand was going to be the best place for us to go on a meditation retreat, and we eventually settled on Wat Tam Wua Forest Monastery.
 We could not have made a better choice.

-**While you're in the area be sure to check out the the Elephant Nature Sanctuary just outside of Chaing Mai.
+**While you're in the area be sure to check out the Elephant Nature Sanctuary just outside of Chaing Mai.
 They are doing some amazing working helping the elephant population of Thailand.

-Why we picked Wat Tam Wau
+Why We Picked Wat Tam Wau

 We picked Wat Tam Wua for several reasons.
-First off it is not a set course, it is an on going learning center.
+First off it is not a set course, it is an ongoing learning center.
 This means that there are no set start and end dates, and so your planning is infinitely easier.
-While it is probably best that you stay at least a week to best understand the concepts of Vipassana Mediation that the monks are teaching, in reality you can come and go whenever you want.
-If you try it for a few days and decide that mediation is not for you, that’s okay.
+While it is probably best that you stay at least a week to best understand the concepts of Vipassana Mediation that the monks are teaching, in reality, you can come and go whenever you want.
+If you try it for a few days and decide that mediation is not for you, that’s okay

 At the time that we visited there were three monks and two nuns at the wat with somewhere in the neighborhood of 40 or so laypeople such as ourselves.
-Everyone (including the monks) was very friendly and to my surprise the monks were actually really funny.
+Everyone (including the monks) was very friendly and to my surprise, the monks were actually really funny.
 They were always the first to crack a joke, or reassure anyone that you don’t need to be a “pro level Buddhist” or even a Buddhist at all, to be at Wat Tam Wua.
 It’s a learning center and an absolutely no experience necessary situation.

 When you come to visit, you can just show up.
 Everything you need will be provided for free for you.
 There are some private one person “Kutis” which is similar to a little bungalow, available but I would not count on that, there is no way to reserve/ask for one specifically.
 The Kutis are typically full up with people who are staying at the wat long term.
 Jess and I ended up staying in dorms.
-They are very nice buildings, however they are strictly separated between men and women (yes even if you are married).
-The dorm buildings do have showers, but be warned it’s cold water only.
-You will also be sleeping on the floor with a mat and small pillow that you will be given when you arrive.
+They are very nice buildings, however, they are strictly separated between men and women (yes even if you are married).
+The dorm buildings do have showers but be warned it’s cold water only.
+You will also be sleeping on the floor with a mat and a small pillow that you will be given when you arrive.
 Men and women are not allowed to go into each other’s dorms, or even approach the porch for that matter.

 All laypeople (none monks and nuns) at the monastery wear loose non-form fitting white clothes with long sleeves and long pants.
-Jess and I bought some beforehand, but found out upon arrival that there are some available for you to borrow if you do not have any.
+Jess and I bought some beforehand but found out upon arrival that there are some available for you to borrow if you do not have any.

-It’s worth noting at this point that none of this is intended to be oppressive in anyway.
-Because this is not just a learning center, but an actual function Buddhist wat you are expected to follow the 8 precepts for the duration of your stay.
+It’s worth noting at this point that none of this is intended to be oppressive in any way.
+Because this is not just a learning center, but an actual function Buddhist Wat you are expected to follow the 8 precepts for the duration of your stay.